Everyone struggles in life – but not everyone who struggles suffers.

 This means, for example, that an on-going sense of personal worthlessness will affect every aspect of my life.

 My daily buddhist practise works to transform and polish my life from the very core.
 It involves identifying and challenging those things which inhibit the full expression of my positive potential and humanity.
 Buddhism teaches me to recognise, to call forth, to use and to strengthen the ‘hidden’ or ‘latent’ life state of Buddhahood which exists within all life.

 Discovering my autistic identity is an experience for me.
 I do not feel like it is an unjust burden or disability.
 It feels more like a key to finding a purpose in my life.
 It means I can learn how to help others struggling in a similar situation.

 I believe that as I continue to grow, my own understanding of different people and their different ways of communicating will become more universally embraced.

-I feel particularly worried for any children whose parents decide to use upsetting, physically corrective methods for behaviour they (the adults) find challenging.
+However, I feel particularly worried for any children whose parents decide to use upsetting, physically corrective methods for behaviour which they, the adults, find challenging.
 Children grow into adults.
 How do the adults ‘in control’ expect those children to view and relate to the world around them as they move into adulthood?

 Ending with a quote:

 “No life is completely free from problems and difficulties..
 What matters is that we bring forth boundless courage, wisdom and life force so that we may calmly surmount every challenge and hardship that arises… That is the purpose of our faith.
 We study Buddhism in order to learn the fundamental path for living with true humanity and to make our own character shine its brightest.”
 From 10th June 2018 issue of the Seikyo Shinbun, translation released Aug.
 2018.